 Symptom Cause

-Right thumb numbness Carpal tunnel syndrome (compression of the median nerve).
+Numbness of the right thumb Carpal tunnel syndrome (compression of the median nerve).

-Numb left thumb Osteochondrosis, angina pectoris, heart attack.
+Left thumb goes numb Osteochondrosis, angina pectoris, heart attack.

 Paresthesia of the index finger Osteochondrosis, diseases of the elbow joint.

-Paresthesia of the middle finger If the middle finger goes numb at the same time as the index finger - compression of the roots of the spinal nerves, if separately - damage to the radial nerve.
+Middle finger paresthesia If the middle finger goes numb at the same time as the index finger, there is compression of the spinal nerve roots; if separately, there is damage to the radial nerve.

-Numbness of the ring finger and little finger Tunnel syndrome, compression of the ulnar nerve (especially when the elbows are bent for a long time).
+Numbness of the ring and little fingers Carpal tunnel syndrome, compression of the ulnar nerve (especially when the elbows are bent for a long time).

-Numb arm from shoulder to elbow Pathology of the brachial nerve.
+My arm goes numb from shoulder to elbow Pathologies of the brachial nerve.

 • Add a comment

 ATTENTION!
-All information on this website is for informational purposes only.
-Diagnosis and prescription of medications require knowledge of the medical history and examination by a doctor.
-Therefore, we strongly recommend that you consult a doctor for treatment and diagnosis, and not self-medicate.
-User agreementAdvertisers
+All information on this site is for reference or popular information only.
+Diagnosis and prescription of medications require knowledge of the medical history and examination by a physician.
+Therefore, we strongly recommend that you consult a doctor regarding treatment and diagnosis, and not self-medicate.
+User AgreementAdvertisers

 Loading...Loading...